Brushy Toothy

 Because of these factors, learning experiences for this age group must be simple, visual, and rewarding in order to maintain engagement.

-Secondary Learners
+Secondary Users

 While the primary users are children, caregivers also play an important role in the learning experience.